fivetran/dbt_jira/README.md

 - Enriching the core issue table with relevant data regarding its workflow and current state
 - Aggregating bandwidth and issue velocity metrics along projects and users

+Refer to the table below for a detailed view of all models materialized by default within this package.
+Additionally, check out our [Docs site](https://fivetran.github.io/dbt_jira/#!/overview/jira) for more details about these models.
 | **model**                | **description**                                                                                                                                |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |
 | [jira__daily_issue_field_history](https://fivetran.github.io/dbt_jira/#!/model/model.jira.jira__daily_issue_field_history)             | Each record represents a day in which an issue remained open, complete with the issue's sprint, its status, and the values of any fields specified by the `issue_field_history_columns` variable. |